 I visited the local church, scrambled to catch up with an elderly man and his two grandchildren, friendly as expected I kept pace with them until they reached their home.
 I asked him very pertinently on the deserted aspect of the island, where is everybody?
 He explained, that the long war-scarred much of the next generation, no one wants progeny!

 The cobbled streets of Skradin, are an absolute delight to walk about, Cafes literally spill over these lanes.
 Walking past some ancient residential homes I stopped by to take some photos of few residents as evidence of some gathering!

 I chanced upon a Travel agency Active Destination, the first local agency founded in the historically significant city of Skradin.
 With the purpose of increasing volume of the tourist trade and stay, mainly in Skradin and Šibenik, lijana Dragovic Madic and her husband conduct a successful agency here.

-What can one say of friendly Croatians, Iijana made me so comfortable, offered me endless coffee and regaled me with stories of Skradin.
+What can one say about friendly Croatians, Iijana made me so comfortable, offered me endless coffee and regaled me with stories of Skradin.
 The group, unfortunately, joined me here sooner than expected, and it was time for me to go.

 Active Destination is the only travel agency, which bargains a concession on the lower course of the river Krka (including protected areas of Prukljan gulf and ornithological reserve Guduća).
-The agency’s bi line aptly describes Skradin as – the place of adventures where river Krka kisses the Adriatic Sea!
+The agency’s bi-line aptly describes Skradin as – the place of adventures where river Krka kisses the Adriatic Sea!

 My next stop, Split.